Mithgol/fidorest/README.md

 * `FreqDir` — a path to the directory containing files that are available for file requests.
    * If the given path is relative, it is treated as relative to the directory of FidoREST (where its `package.json` resides).
    * Each file in the designated directory can be requested.
    * If several `FreqDir` lines are given in the configuration, they're processed in the order of appearance.
 For example, if the first of such directories contains a file with the name given in a file request, then that file is used instead of its namesakes from latter directories.
+(Files are treated as namesakes if their filenames after `.toLowerCase()` become equal to each other.)
-   * Subdirectories of a given directory are ignored (unless they appear on their own `FreqDir` lines).
+   * Subdirectories of a given directory are not automatically processed (though you may add their own `FreqDir` lines to make their files available as well).
+   * If the given path is invalid (i.e. the directory does not exist or is not accessible), it is silently ignored.

 ## FidoREST API